FindMySchool LogoFindMySchool

 The school is best suited to families seeking selective independent education with a supportive, community-oriented atmosphere.
 Boarding families will find a genuine home-from-home experience; day pupils will benefit from a well-run day school with strong facilities and broad curriculum.
 Financially, families must have secure resources or access to external scholarships to make fees manageable.
 For those who fit this profile, Farlington represents excellent value and a genuinely warm community that balances academic ambition with pastoral care.

 Yes.
 The school was rated as meeting all required standards by the Independent Schools Inspectorate in February 2024, with inspectors praising its caring character and innovative curriculum.
-Academic results are strong: 56% of GCSE grades are 9-7, and 51% of A-level grades are A*-B. The school ranks in the top 7% in England for GCSE outcomes (FindMySchool ranking).
-A-level leavers achieve a 100% university progression rate, with 100% of those applying to Russell Group universities securing places.
+Academic results are stronger at GCSE than sixth form: GCSE outcomes rank 580th out of 3,895 in England, while A-level grades show 40% at A*-B in 2025 and an academic rank of 1,616th out of 2,549.

 Entry is selective at all points.
 Prospective pupils sit entrance examinations in English, Mathematics, and Verbal Reasoning (Science is added for Year 7 entry).
 Reception and Year 3 entry involve assessment and group interview alongside parental discussions.
 Sixth form entry requires grades 6 or above in intended A-level subjects.
 The school explicitly welcomes applications from all backgrounds, including international families, and supports applications through its admissions office.